 Once the PYD’s nature as a branch of the PKK is understood, its support for the Russian intervention in Syria, its seconding of Russian airstrikes to attack Western-backed rebels, its political courting of Moscow, and its evident close links to the Assad regime (and Iran, which de facto controls Assad) are no longer a mystery.

-The PKK was founded in the Bekaa, then under Assad’s occupation and with Moscow’s direct input—a weapon to be used by the Soviets against NATO member Turkey.
+The PKK was formally founded in 1978 but, nearly destroyed inside Turkey after the September 1980 coup, it was reconstituted in the early 1980s in camps run by the PLO in the Bekaa, then under Assad’s occupation, with Moscow’s direct input—a weapon to be used by the Soviets against NATO member Turkey.
 Moscow’s support to the PKK diminished after the fall of the Soviet Empire, though links remained.
 Through the 1990s, the PKK was essentially an Assad regime proxy.

 Ocalan was moved out of the Bekaa and he and thousands of his fighters were based in Damascus.
 Ocalan once denied that there was a Kurdish Question to settle in Syria since all Syrian Kurds were really from Turkey.
 The Assad regime was quite content to allow Ocalan to recruit Syrian Kurds for a war in Turkey.